aied2021TRMRC/AIED_2021_TRMRC_code/README.md

 ### Train BERT, BART, RoBERTa, ALBERT

-Run `train.sh` in directories named by each models.
+Run `train.sh` in directories named by each model.
 Taking training BERT as an example, you can finetune a BERT model with specific data by runing command showing below:

 ```